-Sony branded portable flash memory as a Memory Stick in 1998.
+The company Sony branded their portable flash memory as a Memory Stick in 1998.
 The first Memory Stick held up to 128 MB.
 It’s kind of quaint to think that was a lot of storage back then.
-My iPhone has 128 GB of storage, and I still keep running out of space.
+Meanwhile, my iPhone has 128 GB of storage…and I still keep running out of space.

-Ping Pong is a brand of table tennis products owned by Parker Bros..
-The name was coined in 1901.
-The founders thought the sound the small ball made when it’s hit across the table sounded like “ping pong.”
+Ping Pong is a brand of table tennis products owned by Parker Bros.
+They coined the name in 1901.
+The founders thought the sound of the small ball when they hit it across the table sounded like “ping pong.”

 Popsicle, generically known as “ice pops” or “freezer pops,” is a registered trademark of Unilever.
 Frank Epperson popularized Popsicles after patenting the concept of “frozen ice on a stick” in 1923.
 Epperson claimed to have first created an ice pop in 1905 at the age of 11 when he accidentally left a glass of powdered soda and water with a mixing stick in it on his porch during a cold night.

 This is another “Who knew?” name for me.
-Real estate agents are often called “realtors,” but the term is a trademark of the National Association of Realtors.
+We often call real estate agents “realtors,” but the term is a trademark of the National Association of Realtors.
 The terms “Realtor” and “Realtors” refers to members of the association, and not to real estate agents generally.

 The Seeing Eye, Inc. is a guide dog school located in Morristown, New Jersey.
 Since 1929, the organization has trained guide dogs to assist visually impaired people.
 Interestingly, a “Seeing Eye Dog” is a trademark.
-If the dog is trained by anyone else it’s a “guide dog.”
+If anyone else trains a dog, it’s a “guide dog.”
 This is another example of a remarkably effective brand name.

-Sheetrock is the trademark held by United States Gypsum Corporation (USG) for their drywall product.
-Sheetrock is omnipresent in modern home construction, and has largely replaced plaster.
+Sheetrock is the trademark held by United States Gypsum Corporation (USG) for its drywall product.
+This product is omnipresent in modern home construction, and has largely replaced plaster.

-Styrofoam may not be considered a “green product” anymore, but it’s still commonly used for foam cups, plates and coolers.
-Styrofoam is the branded product of polystyrene.
-The trademark is held by Dow Chemical.
+Styrofoam may not be considered a “green product” anymore, but it’s still commonly used for foam cups, plates, and coolers.
+This is a branded product of polystyrene, and the trademark is held by Dow Chemical.

 “Super glue” is used informally as a verb or noun, but it is a trademarked product of Super Glue Corporation.
 It’s a brand of cyanoacrylate adhesive, and as we all know it’s super sticky.